PRESS KIT

 In his free time, he enjoys running, reading, traveling, dancing, hiking, playing chess, and learning the keyboard works of Bach, Beethoven, Ravel, and Ligeti (among many others).
 He is also an enthusiast of old-time radio shows, photography, crime noir, Zen art, jazz, Jimi Hendrix, graphic novels, and Stanley Kubrick films.

-Dr. Ho has taught at the University of Calgary and currently serves as Artistic Director to Land’s End Ensemble and New Music Advisor to the Calgary Philharmonic Orchestra.
-His works are published and managed by Promethean Editions Ltd and Peters Edition.
+Dr. Ho has taught at the University of Calgary and currently serves as Artistic Director to Land’s End Ensemble.
+His works are published and managed by Promethean Editions Ltd and Theodore Presser Company.

 Awards and Honours